 Through its activities, the Foundation has developed a close-knit global network of stakeholder groups, and it has grown to assume the role of information hub.
 The Foundation publishes booklets on exemplary sustainable construction projects, as well as maintaining a comprehensive Internet presence and Social Media engagement.

-LafargeHolcim is represented on the Board of the Foundation by Roland Köhler.
-Further Board members include Alejandro Aravena, Chile; Maria Atkinson, Australia; Gérard Kuperfarb, France; Enrique Norten, Mexico/USA; Brinda Somaya, India; Simon Upton, France/New Zealand; and Marilyne Andersen, Marc Angélil, Eric Olsen, Harry Gugger and Rolf Soiron, all Switzerland.
+LafargeHolcim is represented on the Board of the Foundation by Jan Jenisch and Magali Anderson.
+Further Board members include Roland Köhler, Switzerland (Chairman); Alejandro Aravena, Chile; Maria Atkinson, Australia; Kate Ascher, USA; Meisa Batayneh Maani, Jordan; Stuart Smith, United Kingdom; Brinda Somaya, India; and Marilyne Andersen and Harry Gugger, all Switzerland.